 Koftas are small meatballs originating from Central and South Asia, and they’re utterly delicious.
 Picture the most perfectly-spiced meatball you’ve ever had in your life, and you might get close to a kofta.

 These mini versions make for a great appetizer dish at your next dinner party.
-Serve up the plate of sauced meatballs in the center of the table with small plates and forks so guests can serve themselves.

 7. Moong Dal Vada